vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 - Depending on how things pan out, we may have an issue with the timing; to make sure traders have sufficient time to get the block height needs us to have a large parameter of `spam.pow.numberOfPastBlocks`, which may allow too many transactions.
 There are ways to fix this (e.g., the block height needs to end with the same bit as the validator ID), but for now we assume this doesn't cause an issue.
 - The PoW is currently valid for all trransactions; a consideration is to use it only for trading related transactions, so even if something goes wrong here delegators can still vote.

-If increasing difficulty is set to 1 (seen as a boolean flag), then more transactions can be tired to one block by increasing the difficulty.
+If increasing difficulty is set to 1 (seen as a boolean flag), then more transactions can be tied to one block by increasing the difficulty.
 This happens in batches of `spam.pow.numberOfTxPerBlock`,  e.g., if `spam.pow.numberOfTxPerBlock` is `5` and `spam.pow.difficulty` is `7`, then the 6th to 10th transaction can be tied to the same block with difficulty `8`, the 11th would have difficulty `9`, etc.

 ## Hash function: